-Israel cancels controversial plan to deport African migrants — Nigeria Today
+Israel Cancels Controversial Plan to Deport African Migrants — Nigeria Today

 The migrants’ presence in Israel has become a political issue, with Netanyahu referring to them as “not refugees but illegal infiltrators”.

-The post Israel cancels controversial plan to deport African migrants appeared first on The Independent Uganda:.
+The post Israel Cancels Controversial Plan to Deport African Migrants appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share